eccentricfae/Weather-Station/README.md

 # TODO / IDEAS
 - mDNS?
 - debug page?
+- page w/ detailed info? like avg temp or highest / lowest?
 - LEDs?
+- verifying that it is connected

 # TLDR
 This project is a simple internet-enabled Weather Station, built using Raspberry Pi Pico W microcontroller.
 The uC opens up an HTTP server, on port 80, to serve / display a simple web page with data from the sensors: temperature and humidity.